-X-ray beams can pass through your body, but they are absorbed in different amounts depending on the density of the material they pass through.
+X-ray beams pass through your body, and they are absorbed in different amounts depending on the density of the material they pass through.
 Dense materials, such as bone and metal, show up as white on X-rays.
 The air in your lungs shows up as black.
-Fat and muscle appear as varying shades of gray.
+Fat and muscle appear as shades of gray.

 X-ray technology is used to examine many parts of the body.

 Bones and teeth

 - Fractures and infections.
 In most cases, fractures and infections in bones and teeth show up clearly on X-rays.

 - Arthritis.
 X-rays of your joints can reveal signs of arthritis.
 X-rays taken over the years can help your doctor determine if your arthritis is worsening.